VOL. I · ISSUE 21WEDNESDAY, JUNE 3, 2026

 10. Slack or email activity notifications without custom webhook setup

-Small teams run on Slack; a CRM that can't push deal updates or task reminders there adds friction that kills adoption within 30 days.
+Small teams run on Slack; a CRM that cannot push deal updates or task reminders there adds friction that kills adoption within 30 days.

 Can I actually get HubSpot set up in under a week without a consultant?

 Yes, for a team under 50.
 HubSpot's free CRM tier imports contacts from CSV, creates a pipeline, and connects Gmail or Outlook without any configuration help.
-The free tier has real limits on sequences and reporting, but you'll be live with deal tracking before day three.
+The free tier has real limits on sequences and reporting, but you will be live with deal tracking before day three.

 Pipedrive is cheap, but does it handle email sequences natively?

-Pipedrive includes email automation on its Advanced plan at around $27/user/month, but it's not available on the Essential tier at $14.
-If sequencing is a day-one requirement, Close includes it at the base tier and Freshsales includes it on its Growth plan, which makes either a cleaner choice than Pipedrive if you're not willing to pay the step-up price.
+Pipedrive includes email automation on its Advanced plan at around $27 per user per month, but it is not available on the Essential tier at $14.
+If sequencing is a day-one requirement, Close includes it at the base tier and Freshsales includes it on its Growth plan, which makes either a cleaner choice than Pipedrive if you are not willing to pay the step-up price.

 HubSpot has a direct Salesforce import path that handles contacts, companies, deals, and activity history without a developer.
 Pipedrive also supports Salesforce migration through its importer, though complex custom field mappings require manual cleanup.
 Zoho CRM has a dedicated migration tool for Salesforce data as well.

-Does Zoho CRM require someone to babysit it once it's set up?
+Does Zoho CRM require someone to babysit it once it is set up?

 More than Pipedrive or HubSpot does.
-Zoho's automation and workflow builder are powerful, but they're not self-configuring.
+Zoho's automation and workflow builder are powerful, but they are not self-configuring.
 For a team without a RevOps person, the setup overhead is real and the documentation assumes more admin familiarity than most heads of revenue have time for.

 Which tools are SOC 2 Type II certified, and does it matter at this company size?